The-SMTSci/FlexSpec1/Code/Arduino/README.rst

 1. Demos
    a. hello : Print the word hello to the serial ports.
    b. gigo: Characters that are read, are printed right back.
-Handy for testing the CR/LF and baud rates
+Handy for testing the CR/LF and baud rates.
 2. MainBoard
    a.
 FlexSpec
 3. Kzin